Your cart is currently empty!

 The extent to which all these mechanisms respond to body weight varies greatly between individuals.
 Genetics is a huge factor.

 The take-home message is that individuals vary, and the help they get must be individualised.
 It is not OK to give one-size-fits-all targets.
-And it's not OK for parents or professionals or recovered people to publish blanket advice about weight.
+And parents, professionals and recovered people must be really cautious about turning individual experience into standards for all.

 How to work out an optimal weight range

-First, I'm going to disappoint you: there is no 'working out' of optimal weight — at least with any great level of confidence or accuracy.
+First, I'm going to disappoint you: there is no 'working out' of optimal weight — at least, nothing can be predicted with a great level of confidence or accuracy.
 Human beings are complex, and we just don't have the science to predict precisely what will suit them.
 The only certainty for almost everyone is, regain lost weight as an absolute minimum, then keep assessing how much more is beneficial, as explained later.

 Use any weight goal a bit like a weather forecast.
 An expert has done their best with the many variables, but ultimately, you'll only know it's sunny tomorrow… when tomorrow comes.